devduino/devduino/README.md

 ## How to use it ?
 The best way is to go to http://devduino.cc to the download section and to unzip the library found on website with the other libraries of your Arduino IDE.

+By doing so, the library and all examples will be pre-packaged together and will appear directly in your arduino IDE.

+If you choose to download source code of this library directly on github, you will also have to download source code of each example in this github organisation.
+This is not the recommended way.

-A complete tutorial on how to use this library can be found on [DevDuino](http://devduino.cc) web site.
+A complete tutorial on how to install and use this library can be found on [DevDuino](http://devduino.cc) web site.